Luigian/Get_Next_Line/README.md

 Read from Standard Input:

 `./test_gnl "file_path"`
-Read from a single file:
+Read from a single file.

 `./test_gnl "file_path_1" "file_path_2" "file_path_3"`
-Read from multiple files:
+Read from multiple files.

 `./test_gnl "file_path_1" "file_path_2" "file_path_3" mix n`
-Read n lines from multiple files:
+Read n lines from multiple files.

 ### Returning values:
-`1` when it read a line
+`1` when it read a line.

-`0` when it finished reading a file
+`0` when it finished reading a file.

-`-1` when an error occurs
+`-1` when an error occurs.